Friday, September 18, 2020

 All the creatives

-Currently forced to sit on your hands.
+Forced to sit on your hands.

 Please, find a way to reach us.

-We wish it was safe to sing.
+We wish it was always safe to sing.

 Builders of ideas and rational thought,